adarshkumarsingh83/angular_js_version9/DOCUMENT/ANGULAR9_ROUTING_README.md

 export class AppModule { }
 ```
 * now the application will show has url http://localhost:4200/#/
+* now the application will show invalid url http://localhost:4200/#/ESPARK
 * $ ng serve

 ---